Ethiopia: Building a New Generation of Talented Professionals.

 Ethiopia Catholic University (ECU) was conceived not merely as a vibrant location to advance academic insights, but more importantly, to equip compassionate individuals with practical leadership and expert skills in service to their country.

-ECU’s medical school has been built and meritorious students will soon engage in a program which is fully accredited by the government.
-The medical offerings of the university not only will train new doctors, but will provide a Center of Excellence for the instruction and recertification of doctors, nurses, and midwives.
-Graduating students can be placed in over 400 hospitals across Ethiopia to meet the expanding healthcare needs of a growing country.
+ECU’s medical school has been built and its talented students are engaged in a program which is fully accredited by the government.
+Currently, there are 38 students in training to become doctors.
+The university will train new doctors to meet the needs of a country which currently has only 3 doctors for every 100,000 individuals.
+By agreement, graduating students will be placed in over 400 hospitals across Ethiopia to meet the expanding healthcare needs of a growing country.
 Over the next ten years, ECU will graduate 1,000 medical professionals, increasing the number of skilled healthcare workers in Ethiopia by 5%.

 Donate to this project